jcastle-zz/-playground-FeM-git-in-depth/notes.md

             - Keep all files, even ignored ones, use with caution, files stay untracked, one of the most useful/most used commands - git stash --all
             - Name stashes for easy references - git stash save "Work in progress"
             - Start a new branch from a stash - git stash branch <optional branch name>
-            - Grab a single file form a stash - git checkout <stash name> -- <filename>
+            - Grab a single file fromm a stash - git checkout <stash name> -- <filename>
             - Remove last stash and apply changes (doesn't remove if merge conflict) - git stash pop
             - Remove last stash - git stash drop
             - Remove the nth stash - git stash drop stash@{n}